nornagon/saxi/README.md

 drawing machine](https://axidraw.com/) by Evil Mad Scientist.
 It comes with an easy-to-use interface, and is exactingly precise.

+- automatically scales & centers your drawing to fit on the paper
+- minimizes pen-up travel time by reordering & reversing paths
+- uses a custom motion planning algorithm (inspired by [axi](https://github.com/fogleman/axi)) that's smooth & fast
+- has a web-based UI, so there's no need to muck around with installing X11 and Inkscape
+- can run on a Raspberry Pi or similar, so you don't need to be tethered to your plotter while it plots

 ![a screenshot of the saxi user interface](docs/saxi.png)

 ### Usage